What Is a Micro ATM? Cash Withdrawal Made Easy

 Start the Transaction:

-uses a debit card or biometric data (Aadhaar) to verify their identity.
+The customer uses a debit card or biometric data (Aadhaar)

 2.